Burkina Faso - Persistent State Failure

 Some of the most violent local conflicts in the region concern the seasonal movement of livestock by pastoralists, or transhumance, where extremist groups have managed to establish footholds.
 While the situation differs greatly from one country – or region – to the next, man-made factors, such as flooding an area with weapons, combined with a harsh natural environment, expanding deserts and climate change, magnify the tensions related to transhumance.

 Burkina Faso is a parliamentary republic with a population of approximately 15.7 million.
 Burkina Faso is a land-locked country in the center of West Africa with one of the highest poverty rates in the world.

-Burkina Faso, formerly known as Upper Volta, achieved self-government in 1958, and full independence in 1960 from France.
+Burkina Faso, formerly known as Upper Volta, achieved self-government in 1958, and full independence from France in 1960.
 Burkina Faso's high population density and limited natural resources haved resulted in poor economic prospects for the majority of its citizens.
 Repeated military coups during the 1970s and 1980s were followed by multiparty elections in the early 1990s.
-Recent unrest in Cote d'Ivoire and northern Ghana has hindered the ability of several hundred thousand seasonal Burkinabe farm workers to find employment in neighboring countries.
+Recent unrest in Cote d'Ivoire and northern Ghana hindered the ability of several hundred thousand seasonal Burkinabe farm workers to find employment in neighboring countries.